 Who’s afraid of druids?
 Sen. Schultheis foggy on religious tolerance

-Colorado Springs Senator Dave Schultheis works out his thoughts for the benefit of his constituents on Twitter, sometimes to great national acclaim.
+Colorado Springs Senator Dave Schultheis works out his thoughts for the benefit of his constituents on Twitter, sometimes to great national attention.
 Last week, he used the micro-blogging platform to explore the complexities of religious tolerance, a foundation of American life and a subject close to his heart.
-It’s also a subject he fails to grasp.
-Because he really doesn’t believe in it.
+But his tweets raised more questions about how he views religious freedom than they answered.

 Here’s the lead in the story Schultheis read at a Fox News site on the goings on in Egypt.

 Then he read the following and saw the move by the Air Force Academy as a bad thing: